HarryAmyra/HarryAmyra.github.io/about-my-mentor.md

 ## About My Mentor

-My mentor, Olabisi Adewuni, is an architect who is currently taking her master's in computer science at Morgan State University.
+My mentor, Olabisi Adewuni, is an architect currently pursuing a master's degree in computer science at Morgan State University.
+Originally from Nigeria, Olabisi came to America to advance her career in both architecture and computer science.
+She has previously held a government position overseeing various architectural projects and has now shifted her focus to computer science.
+Olabisi is working towards publishing some of her recent work and is well-versed in several coding languages, including HTML, CSS, JavaScript, and Python.
+Additionally, she is familiar with API integration.